Unlocking ecosystem building

 What they don’t tell you in ecosystem building school

 When one of my earliest mentors changed cities and careers, I was befuddled that he could step back from his work.
-He had co-founded the region’s first accelerator for high-growth startups and advocated for the needs of entrepreneurs whenever he got a chance.
+He had co-founded the region’s first accelerator for high-growth startups and advocated for the needs of entrepreneurs every chance he got.
 For more than five years, he poured his personal sweat, blood and tears into supporting entrepreneurs every step of the way.

 When I visited his new hometown a year later, I asked him over lunch whether he missed it, the ecosystem building.
 He looked me straight in the eye and said “My work is not who I am.
 It doesn’t define me as a person.”
 My fork hung mid-air while my insides screamed “Yes!
 Yes it absolutely is!
 If I’m not supporting entrepreneurs and building a supportive community around them, then I’m not sure what I’m in this world to do!”
 On the outside, I nodded and continued chewing my salad in contemplation.